grafana/grafana/docs/sources/features/datasources/prometheus.md

 *Default* | Default data source means that it will be pre-selected for new panels.
 *Url* | The http protocol, ip and port of you Prometheus server (default port is usually 9090) *Access* | Proxy = access via Grafana backend, Direct = access directly from browser.
-*Basic Auth* | Enable basic authentication to the Prometheus datasource.
+*Basic Auth* | Enable basic authentication to the Prometheus data source.
 *User* | Name of your Prometheus user
 *Password* | Database user's password